kajalverma8090/QuizGame/README.md

 # QuizGame
-# 🧩 Sliding Puzzle Game – Java Project
+# 🧩 Quiz Game – Java Project

 This is a simple 8-tile **Sliding Puzzle Game** developed using **Java AWT**.
 It simulates the classic number puzzle where players rearrange tiles in a 3x3 grid until they are in the correct order, leaving the last space empty.